cocos-creator/docs-3d-deprecated/en/physics/physics-group-mask.md

 Collider.removeMask(mask);
 ```

-> **Note**: The addition and subtraction operation have higher priority than the shift operation.
+> **Note**: the addition and subtraction operation have higher priority than the shift operation.
-> **Note**: Flexible use of group and mask can reduce the cost of additional detecting.
+> **Note**: flexible use of group and mask can reduce the cost of additional detecting.

 ## Examples